 9. The Ergonomics of the LCP II were very nice.
 The rounded lines, smooth edges, and modern styling were superb.
 This thin, low profile .380 was very concealable and felt very good in the hand as well.
 I was able to easily reach all the controls without changing my grip at all.
 The mag dropped freely.

 10. Miscellaneous.
 I disassembled, lubed and cleaned, and re-assembled the LCP II before I shot it, as always with any gun.
 It was very easy and quick to disassemble and I did NOT have to press the trigger to disassemble it.
 The slide locked back every time I finished the mag.
 I liked the new and modern-looking angled slide serrations in front and back.
 The new textured front and rear checkerings on the backstraps enhanced my grip.
 There is an implied limited Warranty.
 The LCP II includes a decent pocket holster in the box, so you are ready to pocket carry this gun.
 It does not include accessories like a mag pouch, second or third mag, extra backstraps, etc. There are several nice features for this gun.
-It does shoot +P ammo, per the manual.
+It does NOT shoot +P ammo, per the manual.